CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-ms-dial.md

 ### Mass Spectrometry Data Processing with MS-DIAL

 In MS-DIAL, a sequence of steps is performed to process the mass spectrometry data.
 Here we will present key steps required to process LC-MS/MS data acquired in non-targeted mode (data dependent acquisition).
+MS-
+DIAL can process LC-MS/MS data performed in non-targeted mode, but also in MSE and now with Ion Mobility Spectrometry.
 For convenience we also provide a batch file (XML format) that can be imported directly in MS-DIAL.

 **IMPORTANT:** MS-DIAL parameters will vary depending on the mass spectrometer, the acquisition parameters, and the samples studied.
 In this page we present a basic guideline for using MS-DIAL with the FBMN on GNPS.